leoAshu/git-essentials/README.md

  - Git pauses rebase before each conflicting commit, waiting for it to be resolved before proceeding with other commits.
  - Similar to resolving merge conflicts.
  - Unlike merge, after resolving commits, `git rebase --continue` is used instead of `git commit`.
+ - Before using `git rebase --continue`, make sure the conflicts are also marked resolved using `git add <conflicted_file>`.
  - In order to skip a conflicting commit, use `git rebase --skip` to move on to other commits.
  - Rebasing can also be stopped by using `git rebase --abort`.